Veterans & Service Members

 Washington, DC 20210

 Under state law, service members called to active duty may withdraw from post-secondary courses and receive a credit for certain tuition and fees paid.
 They may also receive a refund for certain amounts paid for room, board and fees attributable to the time in active military service.
 If a service member chooses to withdraw from a post-secondary school due to military status, he or she has the right to be readmitted and reenrolled as a student at the school without penalty or redetermination of admission eligibility within two years following their release from the State or military service, or completion of medical treatment, or sufficient recovery from the medical condition.
 Minnesota law provides for additional education benefits for veterans, service members and their dependents.
 More information on some of these benefits can be found in our handbook titled "Veterans and Servicemembers: A Guide for Military Service Personnel and Veterans."

 Under state law, military personnel may cancel cell phone contracts without penalty when called to active duty.
 Service members may also cancel rental contracts, club contracts, service contracts and membership travel contracts without penalty and receive a full refund of any deposit if a deployment or change in duty prevents the service member from using the service or abiding by the terms of the contract.

 If you have a question or experience a problem related to veteran’s benefits or any other consumer related issue, we want to hear from you.
-You may call us at (651) 296-3353 (Twin Cities Calling Area) or (800) 657-3787 (Outside the Twin Cities), or submit a Consumer Assistance Request Form or Fraud Report Form to:
+You may call us at (651) 296-3353 (Twin Cities Calling Area) or (800) 657-3787 (Outside the Twin Cities), or submit a Consumer Assistance Request Form.

 The Minnesota Attorney General’s Office offers the following materials, which are designed to provide information to Minnesota veterans: